Cricket-England all-rounder Stokes added to Ashes squad | Sports-Games

 Cricket-England all-rounder Stokes added to Ashes squad

-However, the ECB said in a statement that the 30-year-old had received the green light to resume training and would leave for Australia on Nov.
-4. "I had a break to prioritise my mental wellbeing and I got my finger sorted," said Stokes, who has played 71 tests for England.
+England all-rounder Ben Stokes has been added to the squad for the Ashes tour of Australia which starts in December, the England and Wales Cricket Board (ECB) said on Monday.
+Stokes had taken an indefinite break from cricket in July to focus on his mental health, while also recovering from a second operation on a broken finger, and was not included in coach Chris Silverwood's initial squad for the series.

-England all-rounder Ben Stokes has been added to the squad for the upcoming Ashes tour of Australia, the England and Wales Cricket Board (ECB) said on Monday.
+England all-rounder Ben Stokes has been added to the squad for the Ashes tour of Australia which starts in December, the England and Wales Cricket Board (ECB) said on Monday.

 Stokes had taken an indefinite break from cricket in July to focus on his mental health, while also recovering from a second operation on a broken finger, and was not included in coach Chris Silverwood's initial squad for the series.
 However, the ECB said in a statement that the 30-year-old had received the green light to resume training and would leave for Australia on Nov.
 4.